apache/daffodil-vscode/src/language/intellisense-development.md

 #### High-level dfdl Intellisense Overview

-This section providers a high-level view of the architecture of all relevant code items pertaining to the `dfdl` IntelliSense functionality.
+This section provides a high-level view of the architecture of all relevant code items about the `dfdl` IntelliSense functionality.

 ##### Provider Registration (Start Here)

 `src/language/dfdl.ts` is the starting point.
-It wires up the extension’s language features by calling VS Code registration APIs (e.g., `registerCompletionItemProvider`, `registerHoverProvider`, and similar) that are then customized as functions that provide customized provider functinoality.
+It wires up the extension’s language features by calling VS Code registration APIs (e.g., `registerCompletionItemProvider`, `registerHoverProvider`, and similar) that are then customized as functions that provide customized provider functionality.

 In other words, `dfdl.ts` connects the provider implementations to VS Code for the DFDL language.